Annual Events in NYC

 SummerStage (through September)

-Since 1986, Central Park SummerStage has been a sure bet for great live music in a picturesque al fresco setting—for free.
+Since 1986, Central Park SummerStage has been a sure bet for great live music in a picturesque alfresco setting—for free.
 The offerings of the annual outdoor concert series span all genres: past performers over the years have included Taj Mahal, Dinosaur Jr., Joni Mitchell and Q-Tip.
-There is also a SummerStage Kids series that runs from June to August and features artists from around the world performing music, dance, circus, spoken word and more for the little ones.
-The lawn fills quickly, so arrive early.
-Rain or shine.
+There is also a SummerStage Kids series that runs for part of the season and features artists from around the world performing music, dance, circus acts, spoken word and more for the little ones.

 New York City is home to one of the world's most vibrant, thriving gay, lesbian, bisexual and transgender communities.
-The City embraces its incredible diversity as a source of strength, and that's never clearer than it is during Pride Week, when neighborhoods throughout the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Riots of 1969.
-The week culminates with the famous march down Fifth Avenue.
+The City embraces its incredible diversity as a source of strength, and that's never clearer than during Pride Week, when neighborhoods throughout the five boroughs celebrate the progress made in NYC and beyond since the Stonewall Riots of 1969.
+The week culminates with the famous march down Fifth Avenue on the last Sunday in June.

 Fifth Avenue, Manhattan

-In celebration of their community, country and culture, more than 80,000 Puerto Ricans march from 44th to 86th Streets in Manhattan as part of the annual National Puerto Rican Day Parade.
-Lively doesn’t even begin to describe this event, which welcomes nearly three million spectators every year and includes energetic musical performances, floats and a host of Puerto Rican celebrities.
+In celebration of their community, country and culture, more than 80,000 Puerto Ricans march from 44th to 79th Streets in Manhattan as part of the annual National Puerto Rican Day Parade.
+"Lively" doesn’t even begin to describe this event, which welcomes around 2 million spectators every year and includes energetic musical performances, floats and a host of Puerto Rican celebrities.

 Macy's Fourth of July Fireworks

 Celebrate America’s independence with the nation’s most dazzling pyrotechnics display.
-Fireworks light up the skyline, with musical accompaniment by the New York Pops orchestra and special guest stars, as millions watch in person and on television.
+Fireworks light up the skyline, with musical accompaniment by special guest stars, as millions watch in person and on television.
 You can take it all in from any number of prime waterfront viewing locations around the City.

 Nathan's Famous Fourth of July Hot Dog Eating Contest

-With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans every year.
+With a combination of steely grit, limber swallowing abilities and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans.
 A select group of skilled eaters convenes at high noon, eating Nathan’s dogs for 10 minutes straight, stopping for nothing—not ketchup, not mustard or even a french fry.
-Don’t miss this year’s competition, which continues a tradition established in 1916.

-The MoMA PS1 Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
-In addition to live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to the Warm Up includes access to all exhibitions.
+MoMA PS1's Warm Up is an immersive multimedia experience: a rollicking outdoor concert housed in an installation created by the winner of PS1 and MoMA’s Young Architects Program.
+In addition to enjoying live music, DJs and dancing, guests are encouraged to explore everything PS1 has to offer—admission to the Warm Up includes access to all exhibitions.

 Don’t let the name fool you—Harlem Week lasts for nearly a month.
 It makes sense, as seven days is hardly enough time to capture all the history and culture of this vibrant neighborhood.
 The annual celebration features performances, vendors and tributes at assorted venues.
 Making it even more of a must-do: most of the festivities are free.